20. Jahrhundert: 1914-1945 | Weimarer Republik

 weniger

-Munich, November criminals, Erich Ludendorff, Adolf Hitler, Putsch, justice system, Magdeburg, Friedrich Ebert, Paul von Hindenburg, SA, Berlin, Communists, workers movement, street battles, Social Democrats, SPD, Reichsbanner Schwarz-Rot-Gold, iron front, National Socialists, stab-in-the-back lie, First World War, Brest-Litowsk peace, western front, Army High Command, United States, counter-offensive, armistice, parliament, Reichstag, allies, cease-fire offer, revolution, workers’ and soldiers’ councils, Philipp Scheidemann, republic, Karl Liebknecht, Council of the People’s Deputies, Matthias Erzberger, Compiègne, Spartacists, Reichswehr, Freikorps, Rosa Luxemburg, elections, Centrists, German Democratic Party, DDP, Versailles, peace treaty, reparations, war guilt, propaganda, Stahlhelm
+First World War, Erich Ludendorff, Paul von Hindenburg, Brest-Litowsk peace, western front, Army High Command, United States, counter-offensive, armistice, parliament, Berlin, Reichstag, allies, cease-fire offer, revolution, workers’ and soldiers’ councils, Philipp Scheidemann, republic, Karl Liebknecht, Friedrich Ebert, Council of the People’s Deputies, Matthias Erzberger, Compiègne, November criminals, Spartacists, Reichswehr, Freikorps, Rosa Luxemburg, elections, Social Democrats, SPD, Centrists, German Democratic Party, DDP, Versailles, peace treaty, reparations, war guilt, propaganda, Communists, Stahlhelm, Munich, Adolf Hitler, Putsch, justice system, Magdeburg, SA, workers movement, street battles, Reichsbanner Schwarz-Rot-Gold, iron front, National Socialists, stab-in-the-back lie

 Geeignet für die Fächer: